CO<sub>2</sub> + Climate Change

 CO2 as a Solution

 The Intergovernmental Panel on Climate Change (IPCC) is a body of the United Nations that works to understand and articulate the science of climate change.
 In short, the consensus is that the planet is undoubtedly warming, backed by historical data and metrics.
 The 2022 IPCC report highlights that carbon capture, utilization and storage (CCUS) technologies will play a key role in tackling climate change.
-These technologies promote capturing CO2 directly at the source of emission (i.e., industrial facilities) and either utilizing the gas for other purposes or injecting it into the ground for permanent storage.
+These technologies promote capturing CO2 directly at the source of emission (i.e., industrial facilities) and either utilizing the gas for other purposes and displacing more carbon-intensive feedstocks or injecting it into the ground for permanent storage.

-AIR COMPANY holds true to the idea that our biggest challenge can be our greatest ally.
 There are several CCUS companies working to scale their technologies to address CO2 across different sectors, and we are thrilled to be part of these emerging solutions working to preserve and protect our planet.